 Can I garnish The State of Oregon to get the defendant’s tax return money?

 Yes, you can garnish the Oregon Department of Revenue.
 We have had a few clients do this but none of them have reported back to us, so not sure how successful it was.
 You may want to contact the Oregon Department of Revenue 1-800-356-4222 for more info.
 The State of Oregon will require a full DOB & SS#.
-We can locate that information for you for $30.
+We can locate the DOB & SS# for you for $30.

 Is the subject’s date of birth (DOB) or Social Security Number (SS#) required for a writ of garnishment?